yegor256/blog/_posts/2014/dec/2014-12-01-orm-offensive-anti-pattern.md

 was maybe the second big mistake in OOP after
 [NULL reference]({% pst 2014/may/2014-05-13-why-null-is-bad %}).

+{% quote ORM, instead of encapsulating database interaction inside an object, extracts it away, literally tearing a solid and cohesive living organism apart %}

 Actually, I'm not the only one saying something like this, and definitely not the first.
 A lot about this subject has already been published by very respected authors, including